What is PAD – Peripheral Artery Disease?

 Risk factors that greatly increase the likelihood of developing PAD – Peripheral Artery Disease are increasing age, obesity, high blood pressure, high cholesterol, smoking, and Diabetes.

 Diabetes can lead to neuropathy and below the knee amputation.
 The path to this result goes through PAD – Peripheral Artery Disease.
 Sadly, many people with diabetes or peripheral neuropathy don’t know about PAD and can often miss or confuse the related signs and symptoms such as numbness or weakness in legs, sores on toes, feet or legs that don’t heal.
-Discoloration in legs.
-Painful cramping in legs after walking on an incline or climbing stairs.

 If you or someone you know is experiencing these signs or symptoms, please schedule a consultation at Modern Vascular.